hoest/knvb-api/readme.txt

 == Installation ==

 1. Upload the plugin-folder to the `/wp-content/plugins/` directory
+2. The plugin need to create a `./cache/` folder with files: `chmod 777`
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==